opop999/transparent_election_accounts/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

-# This repository is part of a [umbrella project](https://github.com/opop999?tab=projects) of the [2021 pre-election monitoring](https://www.transparentnivolby.cz/snemovna2021/) by the Czech chapter of Transparency International.
+# This repository is part of an [umbrella project](https://github.com/opop999?tab=projects) of the [2021 pre-election monitoring](https://www.transparentnivolby.cz/snemovna2021/) by the Czech chapter of Transparency International.

 ## Goal: Extraction & analysis of transparent election bank accounts of political parties/movements